 Through its internal processes, the Company discovered, in late 2021, activities by its employees, third party representatives and subcontractors, raising concerns related to a portion of our business that conducts international operations.
 The Company is conducting an internal investigation, overseen by an independent committee of the Board of Directors, with the assistance of external legal counsel, to determine whether the identified conduct may have violated the Company's Code of Conduct and potentially applicable laws, including the U.S. Foreign Corrupt Practices Act ("FCPA").
-The Company has voluntarily self-reported this investigation to the Department of Justice and the Securities and Exchange Commission and is cooperating with both agencies.
-Because the investigation is ongoing, the Company cannot anticipate the timing, outcome or possible impact of the investigation, although violations of the FCPA and other applicable laws may result in criminal and civil sanctions, including monetary penalties, and reputational damage.
-In September 2022, the Company received a Federal Grand Jury Subpoena related to the criminal investigation by the U.S. Attorney's Office for the Southern District of California, in conjunction with the U.S. Department of Justice's Fraud Division.
-The subpoena requests documents relating to the conduct that is the subject of the Company's internal investigation.
+The Company has voluntarily self-reported this investigation is the FCPA and other applicable laws may reautine and text ange Commission and is cooperating with both agencies.
+Because the investigation is ongoing, the Company cannot anticipate the timing, outcome or possible impact of the investigation, although violations of the rapplicable laws may reautin in criminal and civil sanctions, including monetary penalters, and reputational damage.
+In September 2022, the Company received a Federal Grand Jury Subpoena related to the criminal investigation.
+The Subpoena requests documents relating to the conduct that is the subject of the Company's internal investigation.
 The Company has responded to the subpoena.
-In February 2023, a former employee of the Company who was terminated at the outset of the investigation was indicted on wire fraud and other charges by a Federal Grand Jury in the U.S. District Court in the Southern District of California.
+In February 2023, a former employee of the Company who was terminated at the outset of the investigation is the Southern District of California.